attila-lendvai/openwrt-auto-extroot/README.md

 # How

-You can read more about the underlying technology on the OpenWRT wiki.
-See e.g. the [ImageBuilder](https://openwrt.org/docs/guide-user/additional-software/imagebuilder) page, and the page that lists some other
+You can read more about the underlying technology on the OpenWRT wiki: see e.g. the [ImageBuilder](https://openwrt.org/docs/guide-user/additional-software/imagebuilder) page, or the page that lists some other
 [ImageBuilder frontends](https://openwrt.org/docs/guide-developer/imagebuilder_frontends).

-As for the actual mechanism: custom scripts are baked into the firmware that are hidden by the successfully mounted extroot; i.e. they will only run when the extroot has failed to mount properly.
+As for the actual mechanism: custom scripts are baked into the boot process of the flashed firmware.
+If the extroot overlay is properly set up, then these scripts get hidden by it;
+i.e. they will only run when the extroot has failed to mount early in the boot.

 ### Building

-To build it, issue the following command: `./build.sh architecture variant device-profile`, e.g.:
+OpenWRT's ImageBuilder only works on Linux x86_64.
+To build a firmware, issue the following command:
+`./build.sh architecture variant device-profile`, e.g.:

 * `./build.sh ar71xx generic tl-wr1043nd-v2`

 Results will be under `build/openwrt-imagebuilder-${release}-${architecture}-${variant}.Linux-x86_64/bin/`.